masseydigital/az203-exam-prep/Develop for Azure Storage/README.md

 } while (continuationToken != null);
 ```

-You can upload blobs with the following command:
+You can upload blobs with the following command:it
 ```csharp
 public Task Save(Stream fileStream, string name)
 {